-In the base scenario the balance ratio is less then one in 2018-2019 and greater than one in other years.
+In the base scenario the balance ratio is greater than 1 throughout the projection period.
 In the base scenario the balance ratio strengthens gradually because of demographic factors and the fact that the return on the buffer fund is greater than the income index.
-Balancing ends in 2025, and the balance ratio reaches 1.1 around 2050, a level that according to the proposal in "Utdelning av överskott i inkomstpensionssystemet" (Distribution of Surpluses in the Inkomstpension System, SOU 2004:105) would mean that there were distributable surpluses.
+The balance ratio reaches 1.1 around 2035, a level that according to the proposal in "Utdelning av överskott i inkomstpensionssystemet" (Distribution of Surpluses in the Inkomstpension System, (SOU 2004:105) would mean that there were distributable surpluses.
 However, no such proposal has been presented to the Swedish Parliament.

-In the optimistic scenario the balance ratio is greater than one in 2016-2017.
-Then follows rather limited negative balancing in 2018 and 2019, after which it ends permanently in 2021.
-Beginning with 2030 the balance ratio exceeds 1.1.
+In the optimistic scenario the balance ratio is also greater than 1 throughout the projection period.
+As of 2028 the balance ratio exceeds 1.1.